MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Things start with section 2:

 IsMine is a Boolean with a default value of false.

-If the attendee picks up the Wand (IsMine = true), the state changes from false to true.
+TBD: Where does the value of  If the attendee picks up the Wand (IsMine = true), the state changes from false to true.
 If true, it triggers Play Mesh Audio and sets the startGlowVFX variable to true.

 Section 5